I don't yet fulfill the eligibility requirements, but soon will — Can I still apply?

 My last degree was more than ten years ago — Can I still apply?

 The fellowships announced are meant for individuals early in their career.
-While there is no age limit, applicants must not have received their (last) PhD more than ten years before the date of appointment (i.e. after 14 September 2010 for the 2020–22 fellowships).
+While there is no age limit, applicants must not have received their (most recent) PhD more than ten years before the date of appointment (i.e. after 12 September 2012 for the 2022–24 fellowships).

 Unfortunately, we cannot make exceptions, as it would not be fair towards those who are held off from applying due to this rule.